An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems

 Based on a tensor product grid without corner and edge points, let $I_i^\tau$ denote the index vector corresponding to points in the interior of $\Omega^\tau$ and $I_b^\tau$ denote the index vector corresponding to points on the faces at the boundary of $\Omega^\tau$.
-Figure \ref{fig:chebpoints} illustrates this local ordering on a leaf box with $n_c = 10$.
+Figure \ref{fig:chebpoints} illustrates this local ordering on a leaf box with $n_c = 8$.
 Let $n$, $n_b$ and $n_i$ denote the number of discretization points on a leaf box, the number of discretization points on the boundary of a leaf box and the number of discretization points in the interior of a leaf box, respectively.
-Then $n = n_i+n_b$.
-For three-dimensional problems $n_i = (n_c-2)^3$ and $n_b = 6(n_c-2)^2$.
+Thus the total number of discretization points on a leaf box is $n = n_i+n_b$.
+For the three-dimensional discretization, $n_i = (n_c-2)^3$ and $n_b = 6(n_c-2)^2$.
 Ordering the points in the interior first, the local indexing of the $n$ discretization points associated with $\Omega^\tau$ is $I^\tau = \left[I^\tau_i I^\tau_b\right]$.